 - look for clean, firm and shiny flesh

 - and finally, buy your fish from a reputable store or fish market where you know the catch is coming in and going out, and not just sitting there.

 Hopefully this will give you some answers and get you excited to cook a whole fish for the first time, but if you have done it before, I think you will love this easy recipe packed in flavor.

 Give your family and friends a tropical island experience with this Grilled Branzino stuffed with pineapple and lime, generously seasoned with paprika and coarse sea salt to complement it's flavors.
 Serve with this Garlicky Brown Rice for a complete meal that no one will resist!

 - 2 whole branzino

 - 3 lime thinly sliced and juiced

-- 1 tbsp paprika amount adjustable to taste
+- 1 tablespoon paprika amount adjustable to taste

 - salt and pepper to taste

 - kitchen twine